paralogi/memserial/README.md

 Serialized message is a raw sequence of bytes and includes header and data sections.
 The header is an 8-byte hash that is unique identifier for each registered type.
-Hash is calculated according to type structure, the order and byte size of the internal fields, and the unique number provided during registration.
+Hash is calculated according to type structure, the order and byte size of the internal fields, and alias provided during registration.
-It is used to check operating systems compatibility requirements and message types of exchange protocol.
+It is used to check operating systems compatibility requirements and data types binary compatibility.

 Current implementation is compatible with data types from standard library:
 * `std::array`